Tejo (Argentina)

-Tejo (/es/) is a precision sport in the family of the Bocce and the petanque.
+Tejo (/es/) is a precision sport in the family of the Bocce, the petanque and jeux de palets (puck games).
 Tejo can be played by men and women of all ages.

 History

 The sport was born as a beach game on the coast of Argentina in the mid-nineteenth century.
 Over the years, it spread across Argentina and neighboring countries.
 It was elected in 2015 by the Ministry of Sports of the Argentine nation as an indigenous sport for the transplanted Olympics carried out in the city of Mar Del Plata and since 2018 is organized worldwide by the International Association of Tejo (AIT).

 Gameplay

 Tejo is played between two opposing teams.
 They play by throwing a series of small discs called tejos (they have two different colours, one for each team) in a rectangular field.
 They try to score points, winning with 12 (traditionally 15).